thoughtspot/thoughtspot.github.io/_admin/backup-restore/choose-strategy.md

                 </tr>
             </table>

-You should never restore from a snapshot or backup yourself, instead contact ThoughtSpot Support for help.
+You should never restore from a snapshot or backup yourself.
+[Contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) for help.

 ## Additional resources
 As you develop your expertise in backups and snapshots, we recommend the following ThoughtSpot U course: